An Insider's Guide to Hiking in the Tushars

 One of Utah’s best-kept hiking secrets, the Tushar Mountains deliver sun-dappled trails, wildflower-sprinkled meadows, shaggy mountain goats and forever views from rocky summits.
 Check out these six choice Tushar trails and make plans to discover Utah’s third-highest mountain range.

 It’s easy to escape the frantic pace of everyday life by heading to southwestern Utah where unknown lands still beckon you to explore scenic treasures and discover the pleasures of solitude.
 The Tushar Mountains, the state’s third-highest range, is such a place.
-The snowcapped Tushars, glimpsed from Interstate 15 to the west, offer trails that scramble to dazzling mountaintop views, twist across flower-strewn alpine meadows and climb sun-drenched canyons filled with golden aspen, waterfalls and wildlife.
+Easily glimpsed from I-15 in Beaver County — also known as Ramblers — the snowcapped Tushars offer trails that scramble to dazzling mountaintop views, twist across flower-strewn alpine meadows and climb sun-drenched canyons filled with golden aspen, waterfalls and wildlife.
 (Read: “Central Utah Byway: Beaver Canyon and the Sevier River Valley”)

 Here are six of the best Tushar trails to get lost and find yourself.